ZenithVal/OSCEarmuffs/README.md

 <br>

+The tool is not in a functional state yet.
-## Options for running OSCEarmuffs
+~~ ## Options for running OSCEarmuffs
-*OSCearmuffs relies on windows functions, so probably it isn't compatible with Linux, sorry.*
+*OSCearmuffs relies on windows functions, so I don't believe it's compatible with linux*

 1. **Via an executable**
    - Download latest zip [from releases](https://github.com/ZenithVal/OSCEarmuffs/releases)